Many children with cerebral palsy experience problems with body temperature regulation.

 When you have difficulties regulating body temperature, it’s essential to be mindful of the weather.

 The bodies of individuals with cerebral palsy are much more vulnerable to extreme outside temperatures.

 Cold weather can cause the muscles to tense up and increase involuntary movements.

 Hot weather may help relax tight muscles, but it can also make it a lot easier for individuals with CP to get overheated and dehydrated.

 Signs of Poor Body Temperature Regulation

-Unlike people with normal mobility, someone with cerebral palsy may not be able to leave a room, put on or take off a layer of clothing, or get a glass of water.
+Unlike people without mobility limitations, someone with cerebral palsy may not be able to independently leave a room, put on or take off a layer of clothing, or get a glass of water.
 They also may not be able to wiggle their toes or rub their hands together to warm up their feet or hands.

 Since individuals with cerebral palsy may not be able to independently thermoregulate, caregivers should keep a close eye out for signs of being too hot or too cold.

 Signs of hypothermia (being too cold) include:

 Signs of hyperthermia (overheating) include: